5373061/Greek-Flow-Analyzer/README.md

 - **Pattern Analysis**: Identify and analyze ordinal patterns in Greek metrics to enhance trading decisions
 - **Interactive Dashboard**: Visualize analysis results and trade recommendations

+## Trade Context System

+The Greek Energy Flow Analysis includes a standardized trade context system that provides essential information about market conditions and trade parameters:

+### Key Trade Context Components

+- **Market Regime**: Primary market regime and volatility environment
+- **Dominant Greek**: The Greek currently dominating market behavior
+- **Energy State**: Current state of Greek energy in the market
+- **Entropy Score**: Measure of market disorder
+- **Greek Metrics**: Key Greek values for the underlying
+- **Support/Resistance Levels**: Key price levels identified by the analysis
+- **Hold Time**: Recommended holding period based on regime and pattern analysis

+This trade context information is used throughout the system to enhance trade recommendations and provide a comprehensive view of market conditions.

 ### SEQUENCE OF STEPS ###

 1. **Install the Package**: